GLOV: Guided Large Language Models as Implicit Optimizers for Vision Language Models: Experimental Evaluations

-In this section, we first provide a brief overview of the datasets we use for evaluating our \method, then provide an overview of the different baselines and state-of-the-art methods we compare to, later discuss the implementation details and finally conclude with a discussion on the results. \subsecvt
+In this section, we first list the datasets employed for evaluating our \method, then provide an overview of the different baselines and state-of-the-art methods we compare to, later discuss the implementation details and finally conclude with a discussion of the results. \subsecvt